Eat Pray Mourn: Crime and Punishment in Jakarta

 This is London story

 Memories for Maggie’s Centres

-I was very happy to contribute to the Memories art book project this month.
-One creative and noble idea this: 12 real-life cancer stories, each illustrated by 12 different artists, culminating in 144 magnificently-varied pieces—and one very lavish book.
+Contribution to the Memories art book project.
+12 real-life cancer stories, each illustrated by 12 different artists, 144 full page pieces in one book.

 100% of the cover price [£10 + P&P] goes to Maggie’s Centres.